MohamadYusuf/WebRx-Site/docs/output-properties.md

 ---
 layout: docs
-title: WebRx - Observable Output Properties
+title: WebRx - Output Properties
 ---
 {% include sample-warning.html %}
-# Observable Output Properties
+# Output Properties

-*Output properties* are observable properties that are backed by an Observable.
-Output properties are **read-only**, but will still fire change notifications and are created by calling the ***toProperty()*** operator on **any Rx Observable instance**.
+*Output properties* are observable properties that are backed by an Rx-Observable.
+Output properties are **read-only**, but will still fire change notifications.

+Output properties are created by calling the ***toProperty()*** operator on **any Rx-Observable** instance.

 ## Example